barumau/panlingue/eng/I-historia.md

 The language with agglutinating structure was renamed to **Panlingue**.
 The new name is distinctive but still bears the prefix *pan*- as a reminder of the origins of the language.
-Own [website](https://www.pandunia.info/panlingue/) and [documentation repository](https://github.com/barumau/panlingue) are created for Panlingue.
+Own [website](https://www.pandunia.info/panlingue/) and [documentation repository](https://github.com/barumau/panlingue) were created for Panlingue.